Airline-Airport Financial Relationships

 Cost per enplanement represents the total airport cost burden imposed on each departing passenger.
 CPE is calculated as:

-CPE = (Landing Fees + Terminal Rents + Gate Fees + Ground Handling + Miscellaneous Charges) / Annual Enplanements
+CPE = (Landing Fees + Terminal Rents + Gate Fees + Miscellaneous Charges) / Annual Enplanements

 A $500 million annual cost base at an airport with 25 million enplanements equals CPE of $20 per enplanement.
 This metric is a primary metric for airlines because it affects route profitability and influences carrier capacity decisions.
 DOT data show that airlines model CPE elasticity—the percentage change in capacity for each 1% increase in CPE—when evaluating service continuation at cost-burdened airports.
-Based on historical airline models and DOT Form 41 data (2019–2024), airlines demonstrate elasticity of 5-10% capacity reduction per 10% CPE increase on marginal routes.3
+Airlines monitor CPE elasticity — the sensitivity of capacity decisions to airport cost changes — when evaluating service continuation at cost-burdened airports.

 CPE Ranges and Benchmarks